 Florida Notary Academy

-For over 10 years, we have provided superior education to Florida's notaries public through our dedication to providing the most up-to-date information.
-We are one of only 17 notary education providers approved by the Executive Office of the Governor (8 of which are no longer in business).
+For nearly 15 years, we have provided superior education to Florida's notaries public through our dedication to providing the most up-to-date information.
+We are one of only 23 notary education providers approved by the Executive Office of the Governor (8 of which are no longer in business).
 Our online course is only $29 and satisfies the education requirement for first-time applicants for a Florida notary commission.
-In addition, our course is totally updated with current Florida law, while other providers haven't updated their curriculum in years (sometimes decades).
+In addition, our course is totally up to date with current Florida law, while other providers haven't updated their curriculum in years (sometimes decades).

 How do I become a Florida Notary?